thelia-modules/EasyProductManager/Readme.md

 ## Compatibility

 For versions of Thelia earlier than 2.5, you must use a module version lower than version 3.

+For versions of Thelia between 2.5 and 2.6, you must use a module version 3.0.X.

-For versions of Thelia later than 2.5, you must use a module version 3.
+For versions of Thelia later than 2.6, you must use a module version 3.1.X.

 ## Installation